Knowledge base

 2Left-click.

-To select a column
+How to select a column in a table:

 1Position the mouse pointer so that it rests on the top border of the table, above the column you want to select.
 The mouse pointer will change to a solid black arrow pointing down.